 SCOPE

-Track 6: AI for Research Methodologies, Scientific Writing, and Knowledge Communication
+Track 6: AI for Research Analytics, Knowledge Systems, and Scholarly Communication

 SCOPE